 Advanced Settings

-By default, the following three advanced features are enabled: Associate With The Default Route Table Of The Transit Router, Propagate System Routes To The Default Route Table Of The Transit Router, and Automatically Publish Routes To VBR.
+By default, the following advanced features are enabled: Associate with Default Route Table of Transit Router, Propagate System Routes to Default Route Table of Transit Router, and Automatically advertise routes to the VBR.

 Repeat Step 5 and Step 6 to create a connection for VBR2.

-After the network connections are created, you can view the VPC and VBR connection details on the Intra-region Connections tab.
+After the network connections are established, you can view information about the VPC and VBR connections on the Intra-region Connections tab.
 For more information, see View network instance connections.

 Step 3: Configure health checks on the Alibaba Cloud side

-By default, Alibaba Cloud sends a probe packet every 2 seconds from a source IP address to a destination IP address in the on-premises data center to perform a health check.
-If eight consecutive probe packets for an Express Connect circuit fail, traffic is automatically switched to the other circuit.
+By default, Alibaba Cloud sends a ping packet from the health check source IP address to the destination IP address in the on-premises data center every 2 seconds.
+If no response is received for eight consecutive ping packets on an Express Connect circuit, traffic is automatically switched to the other circuit.

 Log on to the CEN console.